Courtney Stein appears in the following:

 Tuesday, October 06, 2009

-Last year, the New York City Department of Education raised the standards for passing the 8th grade and ended social promotion--the practice of letting failing students matriculate to keep them with their peers.
-Radio Rookie AJ Frazier has always just skated by, so this meant he needed to change his ways.
-AJ reports on how the higher standards impact his work ethic and explores the shady line between getting promoted or being left behind.
+The NYC Department of Education raised the standards for passing the 8th grade and ended social promotion.
+AJ Frazier has always just skated by, so he needed to change his ways.

 Tuesday, March 10, 2009